-- The South Hub ran a successful webinar series, aligned to the Thriving Lives Toolkit, the series showcased best practice case studies from schools and colleges and highlighted regional providers that work with schools to deliver on the Thriving Lives principles - helping to connect schools, partners and providers. - The South Hub reviewed activity and operational needs together.
+- The South Hub facilitates members asking for help with events they are organising for children or young people in Armed Forces families in the region. - The South Hub reviewed activity and operational needs together.
 This process is documented here. - The Lincolnshire and East Midlands Hub and the Yorkshire and North East Hub collaborated on Creative Forces delivery.
-Read how they ran the day here. - Evaluation experts from several Hubs have collaborated to produce the nationally designed core evaluation and guidance on running a Creative Forces event. - Hubs work with local authorities to identify and contact schools and colleges - Festival of Friends - The Lincolnshire and East Midlands Hub has mapped its structure and relationship to the wider SCiP Alliance community
+Read how they ran the day here - Evaluation experts from several Hubs have collaborated to produce the nationally designed core evaluation and guidance on running a Creative Forces event. - 11 Hubs ran Thriving Lives Toolkit CPD conferences 2020-2022, with documentation and templates available on the SCiP Alliance website. - Hubs work with local authorities to identify and contact schools and colleges - Universities and local authorities collaborate through Hubs to organise a Festival of Friends celebrating the work of local schools. - The Lincolnshire and East Midlands Hub has mapped its structure and relationship to the wider SCiP Alliance community.